Arduino HID Pushbuttons in a Harmonica Case; New Workshop (and) Moving Sucks

 Moving, especially when you are older and fully set in your ways, is stressful and generally not recommended.

-To shake out my new geek space I built a simple USB-HID keyboard using perf, Arduino IDE, Claude Code, a DS3231 RTC (realtime clock) breakout board and an RP2040 MCU--specifically the Seeed XIAO-RP2040.
+To shake out my temporary workshop I built a simple USB-HID keyboard using perf, Arduino IDE, Claude Code, a DS3231 RTC (realtime clock) breakout board and an RP2040 MCU--specifically the Seeed XIAO-RP2040.

 Press a button, the current date and time are displayed on whatever PC you have the widget plugged into.
 Press the other 2 and 2 pre-programmed strings appear.

-Hohner harp cases are great for small projects!
+Hohner harp cases -- great for small projects.

 PCBLESS